zhuangxm/clj-rpc/README.md

 # clj-rpc
 ## What's new
-* version 0.3.1-SNAPSHOT (add ability to define custom options of commands)
+* version 0.3.1-SNAPSHOT (add ability to define custom options of commands, log error log and enable to log function invoke)
 * version 0.3.0 Release. (add http-only and secure into default cookie attrs to improve security.
 * version 0.2.9 Release. (require clojure 1.4.0)
 fixed that can not get the real ip address of client when using nginx proxy.